jakewill1107/04-HW-Code-Quiz/README.md

 * [Acknowledgements](#acknowledgements)
 * [Questions](#questions)
 ## Description
-This a code quiz about javascript built using html, css and javascript and Web APIs.
+This a code quiz about javascript built using html, css, javascript and Web APIs.
 ![screenshot image of starting page for Code Quiz](assets/screenshot.PNG)
 ## Technologies
 * HTML